What Every Candidate Wants

-The particular role of the personal statement is to distinguish the candidate by his or her personality and character.
-For example, it is not the point of the personal statement to prove that the candidate has an outstanding academic history.
+The particular role of the personal statement is to distinguish the candidate by their personality and character.
+For example, it is not the point of the personal statement to prove the candidate has an outstanding academic history.
 There are transcripts and test scores that will show that.

 How to Choose Your Starting Point